-InvivoGen’s cell lines are useful for:
+InvivoGen’s cell lines are reliable tools for:

-- studying gene function;
+- studying specific gene function(s)

-- investigating cell signaling pathways and signal transduction;
+- investigating cell signaling pathways and signal transduction

-- validating antibody function.
+- validating antibody function

 Most of InvivoGen's cell lines are engineered to stably express an inducible secreted reporter gene.
 We offer two reporter systems relying either on the secreted embryonic alkaline phosphatase (SEAP) or the Lucia luciferase.

 The activity of these two reporter proteins is readily measurable in the cell culture supernatant using InvivoGen’s detection reagents.

 Our cell lines are extensively tested for viability, biological activity and absence of mycoplasma to ensure strong and reproducible results.
 Moreover, we provide detailed handling and experimental procedures for all cell lines, thus minimizing the need for optimization or troubleshooting by the end-user.